 9# Add Keywords to the Content After Writing

-The essence of doing keyword research is to understand the search intent of the users then creating content that matches it.
+The essence of doing keyword research is to understand the search intent of the users than creating content that matches it.
 Adding keywords after writing a blog or on-page content is not recommendable because it will affect flow negatively.

 The goal is to write quality content that is valuable to the audience not to impress the search engines.
 Yes, your blog could be ranked at the top of the search engines if you add the keywords after writing, but savvy readers will notice the lack of flow and ditch your website.
 Strive a balance between not trying to beat the system but to impress the readers and also the search engines.